angr/angr-doc/loading.md

 ```

 Now that you have loaded a binary.
-Interesting information about the binary is now accessible in ```p.main_binary```, for example deps, the list of imported libs, memory, symbols and others.
+Interesting information about the binary is now accessible in ```b.loader.main_bin```, for example deps, the list of imported libs, memory, symbols and others.
 Make heavy use of the tabbing feature of ipython to see available functions and options here.

 Now it's time to look at the [IR support](./ir.md)